ChALkeR/packaged-path-parse/Readme.md

 `path.parse()`.
 Tests are generated from Node.js code automatically, based on strings present in Node.js path tests, and validated on any version.

+The test matrix on Travis starts with Node.js 0.8.6 — the lowest one that has pre-built Linux binaries that `nvm` can install.

-Also tested for identical behavior on brute-forced strings.
+Also tested for identical behavior on brute-forced strings on the exact same version that the code was taken from.

 ## Up-to-date